 Small Hotels Investment Fund (SHIF) is not a legal entity, but functions as a segregated pool of funds and therefore under the Income Tax Act, the tax treatment is similar to that of a non-incorporated entity.
-In previous years the SHIF has applied to the Ministry of Finance and Economic Affairs for waiver of corporation and withholding taxes and in 2006 the Ministry communicated to the SHIF that the waiver was granted for 2003 to 2007.

-The Ministry also informed the SHIF that a decision had been taken to amend the Income Tax Act Cap 73, to exempt from tax, funds provided by Government and used for purposes of promoting the development of sectors of the economy.
-As a result no corporation tax has been calculated for the current year.
+The Income Tax Act Cap 73 was amended to exempt from tax, funds provided by Government and used for purposes of promoting the development of sectors of the economy.